Variational measurement-based quantum computation for generative modeling: Methods

 where $\sigma(\cdot)$ is the sigmoid function.
 As part of the architecture in Fig.~\ref{fig:architecture}, we sample a value $c^{i}_j\in\{0,1\}$ from these probabilities as follows,

-Now consider the random measurement outcome $s^{j}_i\in\{0,1\}$ for a qubit $(i,j)$ in an MBQC (corresponding to a $Z^{s^{j}_i}$ byproduct in Fig. \ref{fig:mbqc-circuit-equi} (bottom)).
+Now consider the random measurement outcome $s^{j}_i\in\{0,1\}$ for a qubit $(i,j)$ in an MBQC [corresponding to a $Z^{s^{j}_i}$ byproduct in Fig. \ref{fig:mbqc-circuit-equi} (bottom)].
 If $c^{j}_i=1$, we correct the byproduct, while we do not correct it for $c^{j}_i=0$.
 Effectively, this introduces a byproduct $Z^{\tilde{s}^{j}_i}$ in the circuit (see Fig.~\ref{fig:architecture}) where $\tilde{s}^{j}_i=(1-c^{j}_i)s^{j}_i$ $\forall i,j$.
 Equivalently, as $p({s^j_i=1})=\frac{1}{2}$ and by the law of total probability, we find,

 Naively, we could stop here and use the byproducts alone as source of randomness and rely on the family of unitaries implemented by $U_c(\bm{\theta}, \bm{\tilde{s}})$ in Eq.~\eqref{eq:mbqc_unitary_prop}.
+Given the learned probabilities $\bm{p}=\{p^j_i\}_{i,j}$, this would give rise to a \emph{variational MBQC as a quantum channel} as follows,

 However, as we will see in Sec.~\ref{sec:two_models_compare}, byproducts introduce so much noise into the system that the output quickly becomes a uniform distribution with decreasing $p^j_i$.
 In the extreme case of discarding the measurement outcome altogether (i.e., $p^j_i=0$), this has the same effect as tracing the corresponding qubit from the cluster state by virtue of the no-signaling principle.
 To mitigate this detrimental impact of byproducts, we introduce Pauli-operators at the end of the computation which are conditioned on the appearance of byproducts (see Fig.~\ref{fig:architecture}).
 These Pauli operators are $P_{D+1}(\bm{\tilde{s}})$ (see Eq.~\eqref{eq:mbqc_byproducts}) and are designed to correct for the first term in Eq.~\eqref{eq:mbqc_unitary_prop}.
 Then, the corresponding family of unitaries that is implementable by this circuit is,

 where we made use of Eq.~\eqref{eq:mbqc_angle_flips} to express the exponent in Eq.~\eqref{eq:mbqc_unitary_prop} through angle flips.
-Given the learned probabilities $\bm{p}=\{p^j_i\}_{i,j}$, we can then define the \emph{variational MBQC as a quantum channel} as follows,
+Given the learned probabilities $\bm{p}=\{p^j_i\}_{i,j}$, we can then define another \emph{variational MBQC as a quantum channel} as follows,